SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver

-In general, an ODE \eqref{eq:ode} admits two types of variables: \textit{unknowns} $\mathbf{u}(\tau)$ are the variables that are integrated with respect to time, and \textit{observed} variables are functions of the unknowns.
-The Einstein-Boltzmann equations are commonly formulated with many observed variables.
+A general ODE \eqref{eq:ode} has two types of variables: \enquote{unknowns} $\boldsymbol{u}(\tau)$ are integrated with respect to time, while \enquote{observed} variables are any functions of the unknowns.
+The Einstein–Boltzmann equations are usually written with many observed variables.

-For example, consider the metric and gravity equations in \cref{sec:metric,sec:gravity} sourced by some arbitrary $\rho(\tau)$, $\delta\rho(\tau,k)$ and $\Pi(\tau,k)$.
-Here $a(\tau)$ and $\Phi(\tau,k)$ are the only unknown (differential) variables that the ODE solver must solve for, while one can \enquote{observe} $z(\tau)$, $\scrH(\tau)$, $H(\tau)$, $\chi(\tau)$ and $\Psi(\tau,k)$ from the unknowns.
-Of course, it is always possible to eliminate all observeds by explicitly inserting them into the equations for the unknowns.
-But this kills readability, as observed variables are helpful and natural intermediate definitions that break up the system, and one may want to extract them from the solution as well.
-Furthermore, modified models can change the sets of unknown and observed variables (e.g. modified gravity can change the constraint equation for $\Psi$ into a differential equation).
-It is easier to compose models when variables do not have to be hardcoded as either unknown or observed.
+For example, consider the metric and gravity equations in Appendices \ref{sec:metric} and \ref{sec:gravity} sourced by some known $\rho(\tau)$, $\delta\rho(\tau,k)$, and $\Pi(\tau,k)$.
+Here, $a(\tau)$ and $\Phi(\tau,k)$ are the only unknown (differential) variables that the ODE is integrated for, whereas $z(\tau)$, $\scrH(\tau)$, $H(\tau)$, and $\Psi(\tau,k)$ are all observed (algebraically) from the unknowns.
+Furthermore, it is not always straightforward to express observed derivatives such as $\scrH^\prime$ or $\Psi^\prime$, but SymBoltz automatically expands them using the definitions of $\scrH$ or $\Psi$.
+Of course, we can eliminate all observeds by explicitly inserting them into the equations for the unknowns.
+However, this reduces readability, as observed variables are helpful intermediate definitions that break up the equations, and we may want to extract them from the solution as well.
+Furthermore, modified models can change the sets of unknown and observed variables (e.g., modified gravity can change the constraint equation for $\Psi$ into a differential equation).
+It is easier to build models when variables are not hardcoded as either unknown or observed.

-SymBoltz reads in an entire system of equations like that defined by \cref{sec:implementation} and automatically figures out which variables are unknown and observed.
-It then generates numerical code for solving the ODE for the unknowns (see \cref{sec:codegen}), and can lazily compute any observed variable or expression thereof from the solution of the unknowns.
+SymBoltz reads a full system of equations as input, such as that defined by the entirety of Appendix \ref{sec:implementation}, and automatically separates unknown and observed variables.
+After solving the ODE for its unknowns, SymBoltz can automatically recompute any observed variable from its expansion in unknowns.

-The bottom line is that the user can trivially use and obtain \textit{any} variable anywhere just by referring to it, whether it is unknown or observed.
-In other solvers one must look up the desired expression for observed variables and recompute them manually.
-This is tedious, error-prone and can tempts users to neglect parts of expressions (e.g. approximating $\Psi \approx \Phi$ by neglecting anisotropic stress).
+The bottom line is that users can easily use any variable anywhere by just referring to it, whether it is unknown or observed.
+In other solvers it can be necessary to look up observed expressions and recompute them manually.
+This is tedious, error-prone, and can tempt users to unnecessarily make simplifying assumptions (e.g., approximating $\Psi \approx \Phi$ without anisotropic stress).